-We are planning our first Honors Summer Institute, an opportunity for secondary sophomores and juniors to experience honors education on campus August 2-5.
+We are planning our first Honors Summer Institute, an opportunity for secondary sophomores and juniors to experience honors education on campus for summer 2016.
 It deal with public art and local food, utilizing discussions, exploring downtown Chattanooga, writing and reflection.
 Contact the director for more information.

 We hope you will be a part of the exciting changes to Southern’s honors program.
 I look forward to meeting you soon!

 Southern Scholars Program Director

 Betsy Del Aguila, Executive Assistant